36bits/msmquote/README.md

 This project is licenced under the GNU GPL Version 3 (see the [LICENCE](./LICENSE) file).

 # With Thanks To
-* Hung Le for Sunriise, the original Microsoft Money quote updater.
+* Hung Le for Sunriise, the original Microsoft Money quote updater
-* Yahoo Finance for a decent securities quote API.
+* Yahoo Finance for a decent securities quote API